PaulPrahlMiller/Between-students/README.md

 # Fullstack Development Project

 ## Initial set-up
+# Make sure you install Node.js the latest version (16.14.2), download it from node.js official website.

 1. Fork this repository to create a version on your own github account